AylaNetworks/ayla-documentation/src/edge-solutions/index.md

   </ul>
 </aside>

 Welcome, edge developers!
-Please watch the following video about <a href="https://www.aylanetworks.com/edge-connectivity" target="_blank">Ayla Edge Solutions</a> common concepts.
+This video explains concepts that are common to all <a href="https://www.aylanetworks.com/edge-connectivity" target="_blank">Ayla Edge Solutions</a>:

 <iframe
   width="563"